mdw223/slice325/README.md

-# mAINTENANCE AND CONTRIBUTING GUIDE
+# MAINTENANCE AND CONTRIBUTING GUIDE

 - This document provides guidelines for maintaining and contributing to the Slice325 course content.